bueltge/wordpress-basis-theme/README.md

   * the next string on the hook logic is 'before' or 'after' an element in the markup, sometimes 'content' - `wp_basis_single_before_content`
 * the `functions.php` is current only for loading all files inside the `inc` directory;
   * older solutions do you find in the `classes-old` in branch `stacker`
-* The theme suports [OpenSearch](http://www.opensearch.org/Specifications/OpenSearch) so that you should change, customize the `os.xml` file
+* The theme supports [OpenSearch](http://www.opensearch.org/Specifications/OpenSearch) so that you should change, customize the `os.xml` file
 * The theme supports on default the ['Gutenberg'](https://wordpress.org/gutenberg/handbook/) Editor in a minimal focus, loading a style for the editor and theme support with custom collers, see the class `Gutenberg`.

 ## Child Theme Usage